Setup

 What gets sent to the cloud?

-During enzyme init, excerpts are sent to an LLM for catalyst generation.
+During enzyme init or enzyme refresh, selected excerpts are sent to an LLM for catalyst generation.
 Your raw files stay on your device.
 Nothing is stored on Enzyme's servers.

-If you bring your own API key, excerpts go directly to the provider you configure.
-If you use Enzyme's default provider, excerpts are sent to OpenRouter (a US-based model provider).
+The default path uses Enzyme hosted credits/auth and ignores inherited personal LLM env keys.
+If you explicitly pass --use-env-llm with your own API key, excerpts go directly to the provider you configure.
+Hosted-credit excerpts are sent to OpenRouter (a US-based model provider).
 Enzyme does not store your raw files or log your note content.
 See privacy for details.

 Using local or self-hosted models